 Working in conjunction with Midi Clock, the SPP provides information about the current beat and measure used in a song or sequence.
-This allows the user to rewind, fast forward etc. a master device while remaining synchronised with a slave device.
+This allows the user to rewind, fast forward, etc. a master device while remaining synchronized with a slave device.

-In a Songwriter Agreement the songwriter agrees that the copyright of a song, some songs, or all songs they create from a start date, will become the property of the Publisher, subject to the terms stipulated within the Songwriter Agreement.
+In a Songwriter Agreement, the songwriter agrees that the copyright of a song, some songs, or all songs they create from the start date, will become the property of the Publisher, subject to the terms stipulated within the Songwriter Agreement.
 As part of this, the Music Publisher is granted exclusive Administration Rights of the song or songs.

-In return the Publisher pays the songwriter Songwriter Royalties and sometimes an Advances or Advances.
+In return, the Publisher pays the songwriter Songwriter Royalties and sometimes an Advances or Advances.
 The Advance, or Advances, will be recoupable from future Songwriter Royalties.
-Except for Sheet Music, songwriters are typically entitled to 50% of the Publisher’s receipts as songwriter’s royalties, with the exception for income derived from Sheet Music sales.
+Except for Sheet Music, songwriters are typically entitled to 50% of the Publisher’s receipts as songwriter’s royalties, with the exception of income derived from Sheet Music sales.